vic-ma/howtodismantle.github.io/_posts/2024-06-11-Catch-Me-If-You-Can-The-ultimate-Guide-on-how-to-handle-Exceptions-in-LUA.md

 end)

 if success then
-  -- Everxthing work as expected else
+  -- Everything work as expected else
    -- The execution failed
    peakboard.log(result.message)